tkrs/orcus/README.md

 ### HBase

 Firstly, this library depends on "provided" HBase client on your project.
-Thus, you must to add an HBase client to your `build.sbt` in addition to `orcus-core`.
+Thus, you must to add an HBase client to your `build.sbt` in addition to `orcus-hbase`.
 For example:

 ```
 libraryDependencies += Seq(